Emrys-Merlin/highway-evaluation/README.md

 yield the results.
 Firstly, there are the csv-files containing the measurement timestamps together with additional meta data.
 Secondly, there are the csv-files containing the trace gas time series.

-As soon as the project grows I will start to explain the different scripts in more detail to give an imperssion of the intended workflow.